hannobraun/kari/README.md

 true assert # will do nothing, but `false assert` would have failed the program
 ```

-Since functions all share the implicit stack, we can change different functions together to create more complex operations.
+Since functions all share the implicit stack, we can chain different functions together to create more complex operations.

 ``` kari
 1 2 + # add `1` and `2`, leaving `3` on the stack